wso2/docs-is/en/identity-server/next/docs/references/conditional-auth/api-reference.md

 ### AuthConfig

-When using httpGet or httpPost functions in Asgardeo adaptive authentication scripts, the table summarizes each authentication type and its required properties:
+When using httpGet or httpPost functions in adaptive authentication scripts, the table summarizes each authentication type and its required properties:

 <table>